EIE2-IAC-Labs/iac-riscv-cw-26/Roshan-statement/Roshan statement.md

 ### Experimenting with no-ops

 In the previous version of the test program (implementing a simple counter, from lab 4), four no-ops were added after each instruction to ensure that each instruction would be able to go through the pipeline in isolation, as it was thought this would make testing clearer.
 However, I wanted to try using fewer no-ops to test the intended function of pipelining (being able to execute multiple instructions in parallel), and found that two no-ops were sufficient after each instruction.
-This limit is imposed by two stage dependencies: firstly, the dependence of the PC counter on the result of the execute stage (i.e. whether or not to branch, and by how much); and secondly, the dependence of the register file on the writeback stage (so as to avoid read-before-write data hazards).
+This limit is imposed by two stage dependencies: firstly, the dependence of the PC counter on the result of the execute stage (i.e., whether or not to branch, and by how much); and secondly, the dependence of the register file on the writeback stage (so as to avoid read-before-write data hazards).
 Using this smaller number of no-ops did not change the function of the program but it did make it faster, as expected.

 Commit: 9f4c4df0282fe934ed059678b34365f49c57c2f9.